 And that shift is now occurring...

 In the past three weeks, we have seen the spot market price of gold rise above the near-term futures market price.
-This is called backwardation, an extremely unusual condition in the precious metals.
+This is called backwardation, an extremely unusual condition in precious metals.
 Backwardation signals extreme tightness in the supply of physical gold for immediate delivery.

 As prices on the paper markets in London and New York have fallen to seemingly ridiculous lows, more owners of contracts and gold ETF shares have stood for physical delivery of their gold than usual, and in many cases, they are arbitraging the higher physical market prices offered in Asia.

-So hundreds of tonnes of physical gold are moving from the West to the East, as institutional investors have discovered a profit can be made on facilitating the transfer of the yellow metal into new vaults in places like Mumbai, Singapore, Shanghai, and Hong Kong.
+So hundreds of tonnes of physical gold are moving from the West to the East, as institutional investors have discovered a profit can be made by facilitating the transfer of the yellow metal into new vaults in places like Mumbai, Singapore, Shanghai, and Hong Kong.